-Dragon Fin Soup is a Rogue Like RPG for the PS Vita, PS4, and PC platforms released in 2015.
+Dragon Fin Soup is a Roguelike RPG, released on November 3rd 2015 for the PS Vita, PS3, PS4 and PC platforms.
 One of its distinguishing characteristics among other RogueLikes is that the game features a story mode alongside the more traditional Survival and Endless Labyrinth modes.
 It features turn-based and tile-based tactical combat, but tends to encourage a faster and more action oriented style of play, winding up feeling part Action RPG and part Real-Time with Pause.

 The story mode stars Red Robin, a Bounty Hunter and raging alcoholic plagued with nightmares.
 She starts off doing odd jobs for the local bartender and other folk, and winds up learning more about her nightmares than she bargained for.